Recruitment Guidelines

 Activity theme and overview

 - From the perspective of high school students who will live in the future society, consider the ideal role of universities.
-Envision the society of 10 or 20 years from now, identifying what is currently lacking in universities and what elements should be added.
+Envision the society of 10 or 20 years from now, Considering a university that we would genuinely want to attend, and to identify the problems facing universities today.
 In doing so, conduct research and deep analysis, comparing APU with other universities, as well as exploring the needs of society and businesses, and make recommendations accordingly.

 Location of activities